 Is it necessary to wait for our family physician to bring up the topic of hospice, or can I raise it first?

-Does hospice only care for cancer patients?
+Is hospice only for cancer patients?

 How does hospice care begin?

-A Hope Hospice nurse will contact the patient’s physician to make sure he or she agrees that hospice care is appropriate for the patient at this time.
-If the individual does not have a doctor, our medical director is available to provide oversight.
-We visit the patient and family to explain hospice care.
-If the patient selects hospice care, they are asked to sign consent and insurance forms similar to those used when entering a hospital.
+Families often initiate the process and request that we contact the doctor.
+You can start your family referral using this referral form or call our Admissions team at (925) 829-8770.
+A Hope representative will then contact the patient’s physician to acquire certification that hospice care is appropriate for the patient at this time.
+If the individual does not have a doctor, Hope’s medical director is available to provide oversight.
+We visit the patient/family to explain how our hospice program works.
+If the patient/family decide to move forward and begin hospice, they are asked to sign consent and insurance forms similar to those used when entering a hospital.

 What if I change my mind and don’t want to use hospice?